ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**5.1.0**

+- Some progress towards Beating Embryo rework.
+More equipment behaviors are implemented, but the item is still WIP.
+- Switched from now-removed TILER2.StatHooks to R2API.RecalculateStatsAPI.
+- Fixed another incompatibility with most recent R2API.
+- Fixed AllCards global config option.
+- Added a config option to Photon Jetpack which controls how it interacts with extra jumps.

 **5.0.2**

 - Compatibility updates for recent Risk of Rain 2 patches.